psholtz/MIT-SICP/Section-1.3/README.md

   (lambda (x) (average x (f x))))
 </pre>

-That is, we pass `f` as an argument to `average-damp`, and we receive as the returned value a procedure in one argument which will calculate the average of that value and f evaluated at that argument.
+That is, we can pass `f` as an argument to `average-damp`, and we will receive as the returned value a procedure in one argument which will calculate the average of that argument and f evaluated at that argument.